Tilakari Madrasa: Background

-It is the youngest monument in the monumental ensemble of Registan, which is formed by the Ulug Beg Madrasa, the Sher-Dor Madrasa and the Tilya Kori Madrasa.
-It was built between 1646 and 1660, ten years after the construction of the Sher-Dor Madrasa.
+The Tilakari Madrasa is the youngest monument in the monumental ensemble of Registan, which is formed by the Ulugh Beg Madrasa, the Sherdar Madrasa and the Tilakari Madrasa.
+It was built between 1646 and 1660, ten years after the Sherdar Madrasa.
 The madrasa was not only used for the education of students but was also one of the most important mosques for a long time.